-- Available Ops Views-Ops views that can be made accessible to this channel - Associated Ops Views-Ops views to which this channel is currently accessible - Step 4 Take any of the following actions: - To move an ops view from one list to the other, click the ops view to highlight it; then, click > or <, or double-click the ops view. - To move several ops views from one list to the other at one time, press Shift+click or Ctrl+click to select the ops views; then, click > or <. - To move all ops views from one list to the other at one time, click >> or <<. - Step 5 Click Save to save your changes.
+- Available Ops Views-Ops views that can be made accessible to this channel - Associated Ops Views-Ops views to which this channel is currently accessible - Step 4 Take any of the following actions: - To move an ops view from one list to the other, click the ops view to highlight it; then, click > or <, or double-click the ops view. - To move several ops views from one list to the other at one time, press Shift+click or Ctrl+click to select the ops views; then, click > or <. - To move all ops views from one list to the other at one time, click >> or <<.

+Step 5 Click Save to save your changes.
+If you do not want to save your changes, click Cancel.
 The ops views that you chose display in the Accessible To: field in the individual window for the channel.

-- Step 6 To change the ops view to which this channel belongs, choose an ops view from the Belongs To: drop-down list. - Step 7 Click Save.
+Step 6 To change the ops view to which this channel belongs, choose an ops view from the Belongs To: drop-down list.
+Step 7 Click Save.